-Derby City has two adoption panels with independent chairs and attended by The same Agency Adviser to the Adoption Panels.
-The panels are constituted in line with the adoption Agencies Regulations 2005 and follow the requirements of the National Minimum Standards (Standard 11.3).
+Derby City has two adoption panels with independent chairs and attended by the same Professional Agency Adviser.
+The panels are constituted in line with the adoption Agencies Regulations 2005 and follow the requirements of the National Minimum Standards.
+Each panel sits monthly

 Prospective Adopters are positively encouraged to attend panel for their approval consideration and for the matching of children with them.

 Prospective adopters are given a leaflet explaining the panel process and are also asked to complete an evaluation form after the meeting.
-Their comments are fed back to the panel and retains a copy of all evaluation forms.
+Their comments are fed back to the panel and the Professional Adviser retains a copy of all evaluation forms.

-The Adoption Match Planning meeting monitors the progress of family finding for all children where adoption is the plan.
+The Adoption Tracking meeting monitors the progress of family finding for all children where adoption is the plan.

-h.
-Preparation of prospective adopters for the placement of a child, including the provision of appropriate support post-placement and post-adoption
+h) Preparation of prospective adopters for the placement of a child, including the provision of appropriate support post-placement and post-adoption